CodieKev/QGames/README.md

 [Demo Run](Quantum_Board_Run/Resource/Quantum_Board_Run_Demo.mp4)
+### Last Update:
++ Added a CLick Button for moving forward in game.
+Enter and click on that button both works fine.
+### PLans for next update:
++ Adding a welcome screen
++ Adding a home screen
++ Adding single player with some AI

 ### Its my first try.
-Feedback and Modifications are welcomed.
+Would love to receive Feedback, Help and Contributions.
 Thanks for visiting.
 ## Authors

 * **Rohit Prasad** - [CodieKev](https://github.com/CodieKev) - [Rohit Prasad](https://www.linkedin.com/in/rohit-prasad-codie-5845b11a9/)